IndustrieCreative/odoo_addons/ir_attachment_orphan_gc/README.md

 When an image is deleted, you can see in the log that two records are deleted instead of one.
-The other record is the thumbnail, which is handled automatically and hidden by default in the Attachments tree view.
+The other record is the thumbnail, which is handled automatically and hidden by default in the Attachments list view.

 If you are not in Superuser Mode, you cannot display all the attachments in "ir.attachment".
 For this reason, if you need to debug, I suggest to login as Superuser (from the Debug menu in the systray when you are in Developer Mode).

 By default, Attachments with ``res_field`` set to value are not displayed and are not managed by this garbage collector.
-So see all all the Attachments in tree view, you can use the preset filter "SHOW ALL".
+So see all all the Attachments in list view, you can use the preset filter "SHOW ALL".

 ---